-- Crystal granted the Company a worldwide, non-exclusive, non-sublicensable license under the Crystal technology to use chicken animals (solely at Crystal's facilities and through Crystal personnel) for generation of OmniAb Antibodies for research purposes. - OmniAb granted the Company a worldwide, non-exclusive license under the OmniAb technology to use rodent animals (solely at approved contract research organization ("CRO") facilities and through approved CRO personnel) for generation of OmniAb Antibodies for research purposes.
+- A worldwide, non-exclusive, non-sublicensable license under the OmniAb technology to use chicken animals (solely at OmniAb's facilities and through OmniAb personnel) for generation of OmniAb antibodies for research purposes. - A worldwide, non-exclusive license under the OmniAb technology to use rodent animals (solely at approved contract research organization ("CRO") facilities and through approved CRO personnel) for generation of OmniAb antibodies for research purposes.
 Such license is non-sublicensable except to an approved CRO.

-Upon the achievement of certain development milestones, the Company is obligated to make additional payments to Ligand of up to \$12.2 million.
+Upon the achievement of certain development milestones, the Company is obligated to make additional payments to OmniAb of up to \$12.2 million.
 Upon the achievement of certain commercial milestones, the Company is obligated to make royalty payments in the low to mid-single digits.
-The Company did not record any amounts owed under the Ligand license agreement during the three September 30, 2023.
-The Company recorded \$0.2 million during the nine months ended September 30, 2023 and \$0.1 million during each of the three and nine months ended September 30, 2022, for amounts owed under the Ligand license agreement within the research and development expenses line item in the unaudited condensed consolidated statement of operations and comprehensive loss.
+The Company recorded nil and \$0.1 million for amounts owed under the OmniAb license agreement within research and development expenses line item in the unaudited condensed consolidated statements of operations and comprehensive loss during the three months ended March 31, 2024 and 2023, respectively.